#14 D.M. Turner - Salvia divinorum leaf, smoked outdoors

 I have now smoked Salvinorin outdoors several times. on some of these

-occasions there is little difference from my journeys done indoors,
+occasions there is little difference from my journeys done indoors, but at

-other times there is a deeper perception and feeling into the plant
+other times there is a deeper perception and feeling into the plant life

 around me.
 On one occasion I was very tempted to hug a large cactus,